rcmcooperative/SSI-RCM101-Training/README.md

 The development and delivery of materials was funded by SSI Fellow Further Development Fund awards to Malvika Sharan and Emma Karoune (see [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/2)), with Oscar Siep supporting through advertisement, registration and scheduling of the training.
 Development and delivery were managed by all via [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).

-This repo is the collection of materials prepared for these workshops, contributed to by participants, and a summary of feedback.
+This repo is the collection of materials prepared for these workshops and contributions by participants, including feedback in the workshops.

+We are continuing to work collaboratively with SSI to build and professionalise community management capacity, through joint grant applications and future training plans.
+We would love to connect with anyone with a similar [vision](#vision-mission-and-objectives), and explore ways we can support your work.
+Please [get in touch!](#contact)

-## Roadmap & Milestones
+## Milestones
 A more detailed delivery roadmap is available on [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).
 The below are broad activities headings.

 - [x] Set delivery schedule